exchhattu/BiomedicalQASystem-Transformers-TransferLearning-MedQA/README.md

 # MedQA - an automated biomedical question-answer system (Insight Data Science Project)
-Artificial intelligence in the biomedical field aims to ease a task easy and fast.
+Artificial intelligence in the biomedical field aims to ease a task.
 One of the time-consuming tasks for biomedical professionals is to read articles.
 This is because there are already 30M articles published and on average 3,000 new articles/day are published.
 Second, it takes a few hours to read an article.